 Some people struggle with religious or spiritual concerns at the end of life.
-If the person or family is having trouble with these concerns, it may be helpful for a leader from the appropriate spiritual tradition, for example, an elder, priest, minister or spiritual leader to speak to them.
+If the person or family is having trouble with these concerns, it may be helpful for a leader from the appropriate spiritual tradition, for example, an elder, priest or minister, to speak to them.